DoGByTe-ZN/GemHunter-Archive/README.md

 # GemHunter-Archive

-This is the official #GemHunter Archive GitHub Repo, providing you with all of the #GemHunter Post Articles in one centralized location
+This is the official #GemHunter Archive, providing you with all of the #GemHunter Post Articles in one centralized location

 [Year: 2018]